dalance/svlint/md/explanation-localparam_type_twostate.md

 this rule should be considered on a case-by-case basis.

 See also:

 - **localparam_explicit_type** - Useful companion rule.
 - **parameter_explicit_type** - Useful companion rule.
 - **parameter_type_twostate** - Useful companion rule, equivalent reasoning.

 The most relevant clauses of IEEE1800-2017 are:

 - 6.8 Variable declarations
 - 6.11 Integer data types
 - 7.2.1 Packed structures
 - 11.4.5 Equality operators
 - 11.4.6 Wildcard equality operators

-NOTE: The reasoning behind this rule invites the creation of some new rules:
+NOTE: The reasoning behind this rule invites the use of other rules:

 1. Check that members of a packed structure definition are either all 2-state or all 4-state.
 2. Check for the use of case equality operators.